tunedin-ctrl/overthewire-wargames/leviathan/leviathan1.md

 00000000      DF *UND*  00000000 (GLIBC_2.0)  setreuid
 0804a004 g    DO .rodata        00000004  Base        _IO_stdin_used

-Since we have a rough idea of the structure, I used `ltrace` to walk through the executable like so:
+Now equipped with some knowledge of the eexecutable, I used `ltrace` to walk through the executable like so:

 ```
 __libc_start_main(0x80491e6, 1, 0xffffd6a4, 0 <unfinished ...>